Oli4/eyeseg/README.md

 ![](./docs/grid2.jpeg)

 ### Plot enface overviews
-To plot enface overviews with an overlay of the computed drusen use the 'octseg plot-enface' command.
-Make sure the output path is the same as you used for the `octseg drusen` command.
+To plot enface overviews with an overlay of the computed drusen use the 'eyeseg plot-enface' command.
+Make sure the output path is the same as you used for the `eyeseg drusen` command.
 + Plot the localizer image with drusen overlay and the B-scan area and positions indicated.
     ```shell
-    octseg plot-enface --drusen --bscan-area --bscan-position
+    eyeseg plot-enface --drusen --bscan-area --bscan-position
     ```

 ### Plot B-scans
-To plot bscans with an overlay of the computed drusen and predicted layers use the 'octseg plot-bscans' command.
-Make sure the output path is the same as you used for the `octseg drusen` command.
+To plot bscans with an overlay of the computed drusen and predicted layers use the 'eyeseg plot-bscans' command.
+Make sure the output path is the same as you used for the `eyeseg drusen` command.
 + Plot bscans for the volumes indicated by the -v option.
 Without this option B-scans for all available volumes are plotted.
 If you want to plot predicted layers specify them with the -l option.
 By default no layers are plotted.
     ```shell
-    octseg plot-bscans --drusen -l BM -l RPE -v volume_name -v volume_name2
+    eyeseg plot-bscans --drusen -l BM -l RPE -v volume_name -v volume_name2
     ```

 ## Development